Workday/canvas-kit/modules/button/css/README.md

 ### Icon Button

 > Use when space is limited and the action is clearly communicated through an icon.
 For instance, an
 > edit button.
-They are medium size by default, but can be made smaller with `wdc-btn-small`
+They are medium size by default, but can be made smaller with `wdc-btn-size-s`

 ```html
 <button class="wdc-btn-icon" aria-label="Action">